Welcome to AgbioInvestor GM Monitor

 The service provides information on the cultivation of GM crops such as planted area, percentage of total area, production, trade and approval status.
 All data and written global review are available from the downloads page.

 The area under GM crops has grown significantly since the first plantings in 1996.
 In recent years, the rate of area growth has slowed as the GM area in the leading countries has reached relative maturity.
-The global planted area increased 1.9% in 2023, driven by greater areas of maize, soybean and canola that more than offset a decline in areas for cotton.
-At the country level, areas in Pakistan, Ethiopia, Indonesia, Vietnam and Kenya increased the greatest proportionally, however in volume terms Brazil increased the most, adding 3.7 million hectares of GM crops.
-The USA, the worlds largest GM crop area, declined by 0.4% in 2023 as result of lower soybean, cotton and sugarbeet areas.
+The global planted area increased 1.9% in 2024, driven by greater areas of soybean, cotton and canola that more than offset a decline in areas for maize.
+At the country level, areas in Vietnam, Uruguay, Spain, and Myanmar increased the greatest proportionally, however in volume terms Argentina increased the most, adding 1.8 million hectares of GM crops.
+The USA, the world’s largest GM crop area, increased by 1.3% in 2024 as a result of greater soybean, cotton and canola areas.
+To read more about the area change in each country, please visit the downloads section for the Global GM Crop Area 2024 Review.

 Common GM traits are classed as: